OthankQ/100-days-of-code/r1-log.md

 ### R1D95

 Now I feel like I have a better grasp on the concept of Redux and Redux-Thunk.
 Will need a lot of practice using them.
 Completed the Node CLI notes taking app.

+### R1D96

+Studied Redux back from analogy by reading a book: Understanding Redux by @OhansEmmanuel It's a great read.
+Also refactored a website template and made it into a personal website.
+Having trouble registering custom domain name on Heroku.